alejandro-villa-c/odata-dynamic-filter/README.md

 **label: string**

-This is the text displayed for the option.
+This is the label text displayed for the option.

 **value: any**

 Value of the option.
-This can be a string or a number.
+If the field is of type MULTIPLE_DROPDOWN, it can only be a string.
+OData doesn't allow the use of the 'contains' operator on numbers.

 **selected: boolean**